 Ag.
-President Osinbajo leaves Abuja for AU Summit in Addis Ababa, Ethiopia - Nigeria Today
+President Osinbajo Leaves Abuja For AU Summit In Addis Ababa, Ethiopia - Nigeria Today

 The presidential aide posted on the twitter handle as saying: “Acting President will be attending summit of the African Union in Addis Ababa, Ethiopia.
 He leaves Abuja this morning and expected back later today.’’

-The acting president and other Heads of State and Government of the AU Member states will be attending the opening ceremony of the session at the African Union Headquarters, Nelson Mandela Plenary Conference Hall, at 11:00 am.
+The News Agency of Nigeria (NAN) reports that the acting president and other Heads of State and Government of the AU Member states will be attending the opening ceremony of the session at the African Union Headquarters, Nelson Mandela Plenary Conference Hall, at 11:00 am.

 The theme of the summit is: “Harnessing the Demographic Dividend through Investments in the Youth’’ while presentation on and moderation of the Theme will be handled by Mr Idriss Deby, President of the Republic of Chad.

 The post Ag.
-President Osinbajo leaves Abuja for AU Summit in Addis Ababa, Ethiopia appeared first on Vanguard News.
+President Osinbajo Leaves Abuja For AU Summit In Addis Ababa, Ethiopia appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share